Table of Contents

 - after glycolysis cells transport the breakdown products of glucose (two molecules of pyruvate) into mitochondria, convert them into acetyl-CoA, and metabolize them through the Krebs Cycle – these metabolic steps generate molecules of NADH & FADH2

 - the NADH & FADH2 provide energy for the electron transport chain that culminates in ATP production

 Note: Through separate biochemical steps fatty acids undergo beta-oxidation to generate acetyl-CoA, NADH, and FADH2.
 These molecules function identically to the ones generated through glycolysis.
 One molecule of fatty acid actually generates significantly more ATP than one molecule of glucose.
 However, beta-oxidation takes longer than glycolysis.
 For this reason, glycolysis is the primary source of ATP production at higher exercise intensities.

 The electron transport chain extracts electrons from the NADH & FADH2 and generates a gradient of hydrogen ions across the membrane.
 This gradient powers ATP synthase to generate more ATP from ADP + Pi; in this manner 1 glucose molecule can generate >30 ATP.
 Importantly, oxygen functions to receive electrons and combines with hydrogen to form water.
 Thus, oxygen is crucial for the steps in the mitochondria.
 As a result, this is considered “aerobic” or “oxidative” energy production.

 Additionally, glycolysis occurs more quickly than the Kreb’s cycle and electron transport chain steps.
 Thus, when activity is initiated and the phosphocreatine stores are depleted, glycolysis provides the majority of the ATP for the first 45-60 seconds via anaerobic energy production.
-Glycolysis does not continue to supply the majority of ATP indefinitely due to a limited supply of glucose; remember, anaerobic metabolism yields only 2 ATP per molecule of glucose while aerobic metabolism yields >30.
+Glycolysis does not continue to supply the majority of ATP indefinitely due to a limited supply of glucose.
+Remember, anaerobic metabolism yields only 2 ATP per molecule of glucose while aerobic metabolism yields >30; the aerobic metabolism is needed for extended activity due to its much greater efficiency at extracting usable energy from glucose molecules.
 Additionally, increased intramuscular acidity from lactic acid will eventually limit the rate of glycolysis.